 Often considered a ‘traditional’ sporting weapon, a relic from a previous era, the side-by-side still has plenty to offer the modern gun, says Michael Yardley – once you’ve busted the myths

-The question of side-by-side or over-and-under is no longer a choice between tradition and modernity.
+Side-by-side or over-and-under is no longer a choice between tradition and modernity.
 So, which should you choose?
-We consider the age-old debate in over and under or side by side?
+(Read Mike Yardley’s recent review of the AYA Deluxe No 2 side-by-side.)

-There are many guns who, like me, still love side-by-sides; indeed, the sporting gun juxtaposée is enjoying something of a renaissance.
-I am biased, I have used one all my life, beginning both game and clay shooting with a side-by-side.
-These days, I use one pigeon shooting and enjoy breaking clays with old Lang and Holland hammer guns (I have to confess to going over to the ‘dark side’ – over-and-unders – for much, not all, of my game shooting).
+Many guns, like me, still love side-by-sides; indeed, the sporting gun juxtaposée is enjoying something of a renaissance.
+I have used a side-by-side shotgun all my life, beginning both game and clay shooting one These days, I use a side-by-side shotgun for pigeon shooting and enjoy breaking clays with old Lang and Holland hammer guns.
+(I have to confess to going over to the ‘dark side’ – over-and-unders – for much, not all, of my game shooting).

-A lot of misunderstanding and myth surrounds side-by-sides.
-So, let’s dispel some of it and note a little history.
 Side-by-sides may be the ‘traditional’ gun but they are a more recent invention than the over-and-under, which has been around for the best part of 500 years.
-Side-by-sides appeared circa 1725, made possible by flintlock ignition and practical by improvements in propellant and breeching.
+Side-by-side shotguns appeared circa 1725, made possible by flintlock ignition and practical by improvements in propellant and breeching.
 The first British gun was made about 1750 by Griffin of Bond Street.
 Towards the end of the 18th century, side-by-side design was much advanced by London makers such as Durs Egg and Henry Nock.
 Joe Manton (1766-1835) went on to refine mechanisms, stock work and dynamic handling qualities, establishing configuration and form that have been little improved since.
+(Read more on British gunmakers of the 21st century.)

 The side-by-side developed in two notable forms in the second half of the 19th century: the lighter game gun (often used in pairs) dedicated to the new sport of battue (driven game) shooting; and the heavier ‘pigeon’ gun, dedicated to competition.
 The latter activity in the 1880s and ’90s was much like the modern Formula 1 circus.
 It spurred intense development because of inter-maker rivalry, the vast monies wagered and ‘Grand Prix’ on offer at Monte Carlo and elsewhere.
 Single trigger, choke and rib development all owe much to pigeon shooting (as does clay shooting, which gets much of its layout and terminology from the older sport).